This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 may include medicine to treat the bacteria, virus, or parasite.

 - Drink liquids as directed to help prevent dehydration.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Ask your healthcare provider if you should drink an oral rehydration solution (ORS).
 An ORS contains a balance of water, salt, and sugar to replace body fluids lost during diarrhea.

 - Do not take medicine to stop your diarrhea.
 These medicines may make your symptoms last longer.

 Prevent infectious colitis:

 - Drink safe water.
 Drink only treated water.
-Do not drink water from ponds or lakes, or from swimming pools that do not contain chlorine.
-Drink bottled water when you travel.
+Do not drink water from ponds or lakes, or swimming pools.
+Drink bottled water when traveling.

 Write down your questions so you remember to ask them during your visits.